Tag: Gordon Parks

 • Empathetic Portraits of a Segregated Nation

-And now we get to sample the result in a gem of a book, “Fields of Vision: The Photographs of Gordon Parks,” just published by the Library of Congress and the Giles publishing house.
+Lens Blog: And now we get to sample the result in a gem of a book, “Fields of Vision: The Photographs of Gordon Parks,” just published by the Library of Congress and the Giles publishing house.
 It presents 50 of Mr. Parks’s F.S.A. photos from the library’s holdings.
-The editor, Amy Pastan, has found many fine photographs that have rarely been seen.
+The editor, Amy Pastan, has found many…

 • Tribute to Gordon Parks